bdiesel/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

-A: *Student should provide answer here*
+A: We look for two squares in the same unit that both have the same two possible values.
+Using the {'A1': '18', 'A8':'18'} as an example twin pair we can conclude that 1 and 8 must be in A1 and A8.
+Although this does not tell us which value belongs in which square, it does impose a constraint which allows 1 and 8 to be eliminated from every other square in the unit vector thus reducing the search space.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?

-A: *Student should provide answer here*
+A: Constraint propagation in diagonal sudoku problem applies the same constraint propagation techniques as regular sudoku problem along a new unit vector.
+In the diagonal problem the sames rules of elimination, only_choice, assign, and later naked_twins are applied iteratively so that a value appears only once along the new unit vector.

 ### Install